ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 {{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.blockstoragefull}}!

 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
-All storage provisioned in the select data centers will automatically be provisioned with the new version of {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_full}}.
+All storage provisioned in the select data centers are automatically created with the new version.

 **Note:** The NFS mount point for new volumes has changed.
 See **New Mount Point for encrypted {{site.data.keyword.filestorage_short}} Volumes** below for details.